denysboiko/denysboiko-cv/README.md

 * Partial migration of a codebase to Kotlin
 * On-call support

-### American insurance and financial services company (Global 500)
+### Software Engineer for an American insurance and financial services company (Global 500)
 #### at EPAM Systems

 May 2018 - Oct 2021

-* Development and maintenance of a web-based reference data platform with a regular release schedule (2-3 months) and very active user base
+* Development and maintenance of a web-based reference data platform with a regular release schedule (2-3 months) and a very active user base
 * Reporting on daily statuses with a customer
-* Requirements clarification with customer's Functional team
+* Requirements clarification with the customer's Functional team
 * Identifying issues and suggesting enhancements in the established software development process
 * Coordinating teamwork and addressing information gaps
 * Design and implementation of several data transformation pipelines
 * Development of supporting data extraction web services
 * Developing POCs in the existing ecosystem (PowerBI reporting, Python ETL)

-[//]: # (* Development and maintenance of a rich reference data repository with a regular release schedule &#40;2-3 months&#41; and very active user base)
-[//]: # (* Developing POCs in the existing ecosystem)

-### Canadian-American multinational media company
+### Data Analyst for a Canadian-American multinational media company
 #### at EPAM Systems

 Nov 2017 - May 2018